 Skunks are typically nocturnal animals, preferring to be active most during the evening and night, using this time to search for food.
-One of the reasons skunks become fond of urban areas is their appetite for trash.
+One of the reasons people acquire skunk pest control services is because they become fond of urban areas is their appetite for trash.
 Though they are omnivorous creatures, generally relying on insects and seasonal fruits to make up their diet, they have become great scavengers and food waste which has been thrown away and left in bins is a perfect feast for a hungry skunk.
 Bearing this in mind, keeping garbage bins clean and minimizing the amount of food which is thrown out is incredibly beneficial in terms of preventing unwanted skunk visitors.

 Skunks in Brampton and the Surrounding Areas

 Found frequently throughout the Greater Toronto Area, including Brampton and its surrounding cities and towns, skunks can occupy a variety of habitats.
 Though they may often stick to fields and woodlands, it is not uncommon for them to frequent more urban locations, making nests under decks, porches, and sheds.
 If possible, a skunk may even choose to enter homes through small holes in foundations, using a basement to make its nest, particularly during winter months.

 But what can you do if you suspect you may already have skunks living on your Brampton property?
 First, it’s important to ensure that a skunk is what you are dealing with.
 As mentioned earlier, skunks are most active at night, and more often than not, home or businesses owners will not necessarily recognize that they have nesting skunks for quite some time.
 There are, however, a few signs to watch out for.